gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 1. **Rust has a steep learning curve:** If you're familiar with compiled languages such as C/C++ and some interpreted, high-level languages such as Javascript and Python, you'd probably find picking up new languages pretty easy.
 However, Rust has some significant core differences to the way it does things (it's borrow checker/ownership concept is novel compared to most other popular languages), and therefore can still be quite difficult to learn.
 There is the well-known saying that when learning Rust you will "wrestle with the borrow checker".

 1. **It's going to be harder finding Rust developers:** Again, because of Rust's relatively immature nature compared to other languages it's generally going to be harder to find competent developers if you are running big teams.

+1. **Not as well optimized as C/C++ code:** Nevertheless, compiled Rust code is going to be fast and likely fast enough in 99% of use cases.
+C/C++ code will likely beat Rust in some specific use cases.
+Rust speed will likely getter better over time, and projects like the [GCC Front-End For Rust]() will help this process.

 ## Further Reading